Skip to Content

 Albuquerque Wrongful Death Attorney

-Trust Over a Decade of Experience for Your Wrongful Death Case
+Trust Over a Decade of Experience for Your Wrongful Death Case in Albuquerque, NM

-Losing a loved one in a preventable accident caused by another party’s negligence is both heartrending and infuriating.
+Losing a loved one in a preventable accident caused by another party’s negligence is heartrending and infuriating.
 To find some sense of closure and justice, you may need to pursue a wrongful death claim against the accountable parties.
 Michael J. Doyle, Attorney At Law, can help you manage your legal needs as an experienced wrongful death lawyer in Albuquerque.

 From analyzing the scene of the accident in great detail to speaking with medical professionals and insurance companies, our goal is to do the most we can so you can focus on coming to terms with your loss and finding peace of mind again.